nuttycom/lambdaconf-2016/slides.md

 <aside class="notes">

-Here we have another really straightforward idea, given a scary but informative name.
+Here we have another really straightforward idea, given a scary but informative name, one that's easily Googlable and can lead you to the start of a nice random walk through some interesting math and programming Wikipedia pages.

 The idea is the same one that we've been looking at in every case thus far, that we want to take two values that have the same shape - in this case, functions from a value to some effectful "container" containing a value of some other type - and combine them to create a new value, a new function, having the same shape.